 - Carers Trust, which provides examples of university initiatives for students with caring responsibilities

-- the National Association of Disability Practitioners (NADP), the professions association for disability and inclusivity practitioners in higher and further education.
+- the National Association of Disability Practitioners (NADP), the professional association for disability and inclusivity practitioners in higher and further education.
 NADP provides codes of practice, peer support, conferences and education events, a legal helpline service, and much more

 Stand Alone, the charity for estranged people, offers an advice portal specifically for young people entering higher education, and a pledge for universities and colleges to show their commitment to supporting these students